 is liable to imprisonment for 5 years.

-Examples of Threatening to Destroy or Damage Property include:
+What Actions Might Constitute the Offence of Threatening to Destroy or Damage Property?

-To convict you of Threatening to Destroy or Damage Property the prosecution must prove each of the following matters beyond reasonable doubt:
+To convict a person of Threatening to Destroy or Damage Property the prosecution must prove each of the following matters beyond a reasonable doubt:

 The common ways to defend this charge are: